ryanpz/rypz.io/content/woods/sh_getopts.md

 shift $((OPTIND-1))
 ```

-Each time `getopts` is invoked, it places:
+Each time `getopts` is invoked, it sets:

-- the option character it found in **NAME**
+- **NAME** to the option character it found
-- the index of the next argument to be processed in **OPTIND**
+- **OPTARG** to the option's argument, if the option requires one
-- the option's argument in **OPTARG** if the option requires one
+- **OPTIND** to the index of the next argument to be processed

-When there are no more options found, `getopts` exits with a nonzero value. **OPTIND** is set to the index of the first non-option argument.
+When there are no more options to process, `getopts` exits with a nonzero value, and **OPTIND** is set to the index of the first non-option argument.

-If the program also accepts non-option arguments, it's idiomatic to write the following after parsing options:
+If the program also accepts non-option arguments, it's idiomatic to add the following after parsing options:
 ```sh
 shift $((OPTIND-1))
 ```